horychen/mmlabSite2/content/_index.md

       directions: Enter SIST Building 1, find Area D and take the lift to 1D-206 on Floor 2.
       text: |-
         {{% callout note %}}
-        [Graduate] We have one vacancy for year 2025 academic master student candidate.
-Please fill out the questionaire (https://www.wjx.top/vm/PRrcaUS.aspx# ) and send me an email if you are interested.
+        [Graduate] For prospective master students of academic year 2026, we are currently receiving applications from candidates more than we need.
+Please only send email if you are really determined to join us.
+This will save both of us some time.

         [Undergraduate] If you are a student on campus please feel free to shoot me an email if interested in m&m lab.
         {{% /callout %}}
+      # Please fill out the questionaire (https://www.wjx.top/vm/PRrcaUS.aspx# ) and send me an email if you are interested.

       # [Graduate] (We are full for year 2024 candidates)
       # We currently have one position open for an engineering master, please fill out this questionare (https://www.wjx.top/vm/wF0l6L2.aspx#) and send me an email.